ideo/chIDEO-Brite/README.md

 Either alias avrdude as the location of avrdude on your machine, change `avrdude` under `flash:` in the makefile to point to the location of avrdude on your machine (likely wherever your Arduino IDE is isntalled), or install avrdude through homebrew.

-Change `PORT` in the makefile to the port of your Aruino running jtag2updi (will likely start with `/dev/cu.usbmodem`)
+Change `PORT` in the makefile to the port of your Arduino running jtag2updi (will likely start with `/dev/cu.usbmodem`)

 Open terminal and change directories to wherever you cloned/downloaded this project